 - your local children’s health or community health centre

 - a specialist anxiety clinic (present in most states).

-Around 1-9% of children and adolescents will develop social phobia.
-This is when a child’s social anxiety has persisted for more than six months and has a significant impact on the child’s life.
+Around 1-9% of children and teenagers develop social anxiety disorder.
+This is when a child’s social anxiety has gone on for more than six months and has a significant impact on the child’s life.

-Children with social phobia might avoid many situations that require interaction with other people.
+Children with social anxiety disorder might avoid many situations that mean they have to interact with other people.
 These situations include talking on the phone, joining teams or clubs, and answering questions in class.
-If you feel your child might have a social phobia, it’s worthwhile seeking professional help.
+If you feel your child might have social anxiety disorder, it’s a good idea to seek professional help.